-Visual stress is a term used to describe visual discomfort and perceptual distortions in printed text, and is suffered by many people who struggle to read.
-The condition is estimated to be present in approximately 40% of poor readers and 20% of the general population.
+Visual stress is a term used to describe visual discomfort and perceptual distortions in printed text, and is suffered (often unknowingly) by many thousands of people who struggle to read.

 Problems often appear as fatigue, headaches, frustration and may even manifest as a lack of attentiveness or poor behaviour in class.

 In extreme cases, this can also affect other areas of development.

 At Alfred Jay Opticians, with a Diploma in School Vision, Rabiyyah is experienced in specialised visual assessments and corrective coloured lenses and glasses for dyslexia and visual stress (including coloured overlays).

 Coloured lenses can reduce binocular problems and improve reading and vision for people with dyslexia, visual stress and associated reading difficulties.